 The 7.7 km (four.8 miles) hike starts offevolved at the European Museum Schengen and loops via France and Luxembourg, offering stunning perspectives of all three border international locations.

-The path snakes its way thru vineyards, thick woods, farm paths, fields overrun with brilliant yellow rapeseed, and narrow switchbacks.
+The path snakes its way through vineyards, thick woods, farm paths, fields overrun with brilliant yellow rapeseed, and narrow switchbacks.
 It opens midway to a plateau of shell limestone, searching over river valleys and wine villages alongside the Moselle River.

 Despite my preliminary doubts, there may be something quite fascinating about seeing the border triangle from three hundred meters (984 ft) above sea stage.
 While the occasional coal barge slowly moves downriver, vehicles and vans’ rankings seamlessly move back and forth between Germany, Luxembourg, and France.
 No barbed twine fence, no border guards.